syndit/com.synditcorp.ruleengine/README.md

  1. version - always a good idea to version your documents.
  1. active - Set to true or false.
 This can be used in document database queries.
 For example, select the max version number for active documents.
 If a document version is put into production, but needs to be rolled back, merely set the document active flag to false and re-intialize your Engines.
  1. documentTags - document tags are used to further define a document.
 Tags can be used for things like authorization in databases or display control in custom rule definition editors.
+ 1. handlerClasses - define rule handler classes and assign an ID for reference in Calc rules.
+See Rule Hanlder Class Definitions below.
  1. startRule - for very large decision trees, this holds the value of the base rule of the tree.
 It is intended for the developers to retrieve at runtime so they don't have to rely on Jira tickets, emails, text messages, etc. to know the starting base rule to call.

 		"definitionId" : "ORDACC",